ludovicchabant/bolt80.com/pages/jouvence.md

 Installation
 ------------

-As with many Python packages, it's recommended that you use [`virtualenv`][], but since Jouvence doesn't have many dependencies, you should be fine.
+As with many Python packages, it's recommended that you use [`virtualenv`][venv], but since Jouvence doesn't have many dependencies, you should be fine.

 You can install Jouvence the usual way::